webpack/webpack.js.org/src/content/api/compiler-hooks.md

   - misterdev
   - EugeneHlushko
   - superburrito
+  - wizardofhogwarts
 ---

 The `Compiler` module is the main engine that creates a compilation instance with all the options passed through the [CLI](/api/cli) or [Node API](/api/node).
 It extends the `Tapable` class in order to register and call plugins.
-Most user facing plugins are first registered on the `Compiler`.
+Most user-facing plugins are first registered on the `Compiler`.

 T> This module is exposed as `webpack.Compiler` and can be used directly.
 See